-My grandmother, Sarolta Mittelmann, the grandpa's first wife was a Jewish woman, her maiden name was Sarolta Weisz, she was born in Belenyes [Bihar county].
-I don't know where they met, but it was a love match, not an arranged one - grandma was a pretty, charming, nice woman.
-While she was still alive they observed the Jewish traditions, they had a kosher household.
-Grandpa wasn't a religious Jew, he wasn't Orthodox, but Neolog.
+My grandmother, Sarolta Mittelmann, the first wife of my grandpa was a Jewish woman, her maiden name was Sarolta Weisz, she was born in Belenyes [Bihar county].
+I can't tell where they knew each other, but it was a love match, not an arranged one - grandma was a pretty, charming, nice woman.
+Until she lives they observed the Jewish traditions, they had a kosher household.
+My grandpa wasn't a religious Jew, he wasn't orthodox, he was Neolog.
 Grandma died very young, in 1926, she had brain tumor.
 Grandpa's sister took care of the household for a while, but even then we used to observe the holidays.
 For example the Pesach with changed dishes, without bread, and the eves of Seder.
-A set of utensils and china for the dinner was put away for Pesach.
-Then they put away the utensils we used normally in a chest, and they took those which weren't chometz.
-The family came together, at least those who remained, and my grandpa lead the Seder eve.
+A garniture of dishes and china for the dinner was put away, and when Easter came they put the dishes what we used normally in a chest, and they take those which wasn't chometz.
+The family came together, at least who remained, and my grandpa leaded the Seder eves..